justinhchae/gis_project/README.md

 # gis_project
- A Starter Template for GIS in Python with a completely working environment.
+ A Starter Template for GIS in Python with a complete working environment.

 ## Usage
 * Use this template repository to build scripts for GIS analysis in Python.